AlexMuniz718/navbar-one/README.md

-# H1 Navbar One

-# H2 Created with the following
+#H1 Navbar created with the following

 1. HTML
 2. CSS